 Pre-mutation: Approximately 55-200 CGG repeats and methylation of expanded allele.

 Affected: Over 200 CGG repeats and methylation of expanded allele.

-Turn around time: Results can be expected 15 days from the time the sample is received at the laboratory.
+Turn around time: Results can be expected 2 weeks from the time that the sample is received at the laboratory.

 Learn more about why NTD Eurofins has been the laboratory to trust for over 30 years.Learn More

 Genetic carrier screening is performed through our sister laboratory, Eurofins EGL Genetics.

 Eurofins EGL Genetics has been providing superior, cutting-edge service for more than 47 years.
 Their expertise spans common and rare genetic disease testing, genomic variant interpretation, test development, and research.
 Eurofins EGL Genetics is a CLIA-certified and CAP-accredited laboratory.
 They work with clients across the United States and from more than 45 countries to help improve patient diagnosis.

 Leave the billing worries to us!
 NTD works hard to ensure that the billing process is simple and easy for your patients.

 Interested in sending samples?

 We can help you get started!Contact Us for More Information